jongpie/NebulaLogger/nebula-logger/plugins/async-failure-additions/README.md

 ### Flow Error Event Logging

 Salesforce includes a platform event, [FlowExecutionErrorEvent](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/sforce_api_objects_flowexecutionerrorevent.htm)that can only be subscribed to via Flow.
 Once subscribed, unhandled errors from Screen Flows can be automatically logged using Nebula Logger.
-In order to enable this functionality, navigate to the `Logger Parameter` Custom Metadata Type and flip the `Value` field on the `Is FlowExecutionErrorEvent Handled?` record from `0` to `1`.
+In order to enable this functionality, navigate to the `Logger Parameter` Custom Metadata Type and flip the `Value` field on the `Is FlowExecutionErrorEvent Handled?` record from `false` to `true`.

 ### Unexpected Batch Error Logging